Suggested Surfing: Microsoft Office Web Site

 For S/F evaluations, you must obtain the appropriate form and submit it to me for

 approval.
 A minimum of 760 points are required to earn a grade of 'S'.

 Note: Some institutions transfer a `S' grade as a `D'.
 If you

 decide not to complete the course, you must go to Registration and formally withdraw.

 Failure to do so will result in a grade of 'F' for the course.

 PROJECTS: Projects must be submitted via Blackboard on the due date prior to the start of class.
 No assignment will be accepted after class has begun on the due date.
 Resubmitting projects is not allowed.
 Extra credit is not offered.
 Changes to the projects are the instructor's prerogative.

-Report - Due Thursday, October 17: Write a reaction paper (minimum one page) involving an ethical scenario.
+Report - Due Thursday, March 20: Write a reaction paper (minimum 500 words) to "The Dash" presentation.
 Details will be provided during class.
 Submit through Blackboard.

-sheet for your presentation and the grading rubric for this
+with the data for your database and the grading rubric for this

 CLASS NOTES: Class notes are available as Microsoft PowerPoint presentations.
 If you do not have Microsoft PowerPoint, you will need the PowerPoint Viewer (which is free) to view and/or print the presentations.
 The PowerPoint Viewer is available on Microsoft's site here where you can read the instructions to download and install the viewer.
 Click on the links below to access the PowerPoint presentations used in class.